 Extended Triangle Pose with a block

-Place a block on the inside of your foot beneath your shoulder.
+If you can’t reach the floor without twisting or rounding your back, place a block beneath your shoulder inside your front ankle.
 Adjust the height of the block to whatever level feels comfortable for you.

-Rest your hand on the seat of a chair rather than the floor for added stability and better balance.
+Rest your bottomo hand on the seat of a chair rather than your shin or the gr0und for added stability and better balance.
 Or, flip the chair around and rest your hand on the back of the chair rather than the seat.

 Sit toward the edge of a chair.
-Carefully move one leg out to the side and extend it to straighten your knee.
-Rotate the thigh externally so that the knee faces up and bring your hand onto the thigh or shin of your extended leg.
+Carefully move one leg out to the side and straighten your knee.
+Rotate that thigh externally so your knee faces the ceiling and bring that side hand onto your shin or thigh.
 Reach up with your other arm.
 You can look up toward your fingers if that is comfortable for your neck.Section divider

 Preparatory and counter poses